-Joint Committee on Administrative Rules The Joint Committee on Administrative Rules examines proposed regulations issued by state agencies, and can object to any that it considers contrary to law.
-It does not draft regulations, but it can make recommendations for changes in them.
-If three-fifths of JCAR's board determines that a proposed regulation does not meet statutory requirements, and poses a serious threat to the public interest, it can bar the regulation from taking effect unless the General Assembly by joint resolution decides otherwise.
-JCAR is also required to examine all existing regulations of executive agencies every 5 years; monitor agencies' compliance with laws; study legislative, administrative, and court actions that may affect regulations and the process of issuing them; and make recommendations for change.
+Joint Committee on Administrative Rules The Joint Committee on Administrative Rules (commonly called "JCAR") examines proposed regulations issued by state agencies, and can object to any that it considers contrary to law.64 It does not draft regulations, but it can make recommendations for changing them.
+If three-fifths of its board determines that a proposed regulation does not meet statutory requirements, and poses a serious threat to the public interest, it can block the regulation from taking effect unless the General Assembly by joint resolution decides otherwise.65 The Committee is also required to examine all existing regulations of executive agencies every 5 years; monitor agencies' compliance with laws; study legislative, administrative, and court actions that may affect regulations and the process of issuing them; and make recommendations for changes.66

-The Illinois Register, published by the Secretary of State, is the official organ for public notices of rulemaking activity.
-It is a weekly update of the Illinois Administrative Code (the official compilation of state regulations), and is available from the Secretary of State's office in print for a \$290 annual fee (for non-governmental organizations) or on the Secretary's Website free of charge.
-JCAR publishes a weekly newsletter, called The Flinn Report, summarizing new and proposed regulations; rulemakings that were moved to Second Notice; and Committee meeting actions.
-It is available only on the JCAR Website and is free of charge.
+The Illinois Register, published weekly by the Secretary of State, is the official organ for public notices of state rulemaking activity.
+It contains proposed and final changes to the Illinois Administrative Code (the official compilation of the state's regulations).
+It is available from the Secretary of State's office in print for \$290 annually (for nongovernmental organizations)67 and on the Secretary's website free of charge.
+JCAR publishes a weekly newsletter, The Flinn Report, summarizing new and proposed regulations; proposed regulations that have gone to Second Notice; and JCAR meeting actions.
+It is available only on the JCAR website, at no charge.

 Legislative Audit Commission The Legislative Audit Commission reviews and makes recommendations to the General Assembly on audits of state funds received and spent by state agencies.
 It annually reports its findings and recommendations in writing.
 The Commission receives reports of the Auditor General and other financial statements.
-It also recommends measures, including changes in law, to correct defects in fiscal procedures.
-The Illinois State Auditing Act empowers the Commission to direct the Auditor General's office to do special audits or investigations.
-The Illinois State Auditing Act empowers the Commission to direct the Auditor General's office to do special audits or investigations.
+It also recommends measures, including changes in law, to correct defects in fiscal procedures.68 The Illinois State Auditing Act authorizes the Commission to direct the Auditor General's office to do special studies or investigations.69

-Legislative Information System
+Legislative Information System (LIS)

-The Legislative Information System operates the computer system that houses data for the General Assembly and its committees and service agencies.
-Services offered by LIS include the General Assembly's Website; the laptop computer system for members; the voting systems in each chamber; and computer applications developed for the operations of legislative support agencies, operations of each chamber, and recording activities of each house.
+The Legislative Information System operates the computer system that stores and retrieves data for the General Assembly and its committees and service agencies.
+Services offered by LIS include the General Assembly website; the laptop computer system for members; the voting systems in each chamber; and computer applications developed for the operations of legislative support agencies, operations of each chamber, and recording of legislative activities.

-The General Assembly's Website (www.ilga.gov) offers the following searchable databases, among others:
+The General Assembly website (www.ilga.gov) offers the following searchable databases, among others:

-- summaries and texts of all bills, resolutions, amendments, and conference committee reports of the current and last several General Assemblies - indexing of bills by the chapters, acts, and sections of the Illinois Compiled Statutes that they would add, amend, or repeal (this database requires registration on the site, but is offered at no charge) - texts of Public Acts of the current and last several General Assemblies - the Illinois Compiled Statutes, reflecting changes made by recent acts - Transcripts of House and Senate sessions since 1971 (when debates were first required to be recorded)
+- Summaries and texts of all bills, resolutions, amendments, and conference committee reports of the current General Assembly, and of past ones starting in 1997. - Indexing of bills by the chapters, acts, and sections of the Illinois Compiled Statutes that they would add, amend, or repeal (this database requires registration, but is offered free of charge). - Texts of Public Acts of the current General Assembly, and of past ones starting in 1997. - The current Illinois Compiled Statutes, reflecting changes made by recent Public Acts. - Transcripts of House and Senate sessions since 1971 (when debates were first required to be recorded).